aftab-s/aftab-s/README.md

 - 🌱 I’m currently learning **CI/CD Pipelines, Advanced Networking, Penetration Testing, and more.**

-- 👨‍💻 Find my portfolio at <a href="https://portfolio.aftabs.co"> portfolio.aftabs.co </a>
+- 👨‍💻 Find my portfolio at : <a href="https://portfolio.aftabs.me"> portfolio</a>

 - 📖 Fan of technical blogs?
-Here's mine <a href="https://blogs.aftabs.co"> blogs.aftabs.co </a>
+Here's mine : <a href="https://aftabs.hashnode.dev"> blogs </a>

-- 💬 Ask me about **DevOps, Observability, Kubernetes, Networking, Design (could be websites, 3D designs or just random posters)**
+- 💬 Ask me about **DevOps, Cloud, Observability, Networking, Design (could be websites, 3D designs or just random posters)**

 - 📫 Reach me through <a href="https://www.linkedin.com/in/aftab-s/"> my LinkedIn </a>